SerhanMiah/VideoGameOnlineShop/README.md

 # Project Overview

-This project aims to develop a comprehensive Video Game Shop System with a backend built using ASP.NET, LINQ queries, and C#, and a frontend implemented in TypeScript and Angular.
-The system will manage video games, user profiles, and their relationships, including one-to-many and many-to-many relationships.
+I'm building my first e-commerce app using ASP.NET, C#, TypeScript, and Angular.
+Security will be managed with JWT tokens on both the backend and frontend, using local storage.
+The system will handle various relationships between video games and users, planned out with Lucid Diagram and Excalidraw.

 ## Deployment